jianer123/plotly.py/doc/unconverted/python/linear-gauge-chart.md

 traces = []
 for i in range(len(scales)):
     traces.append(go.Scatter(
-        x=[0.6], # Pad the title - a longer scale title would need a higher value y=[6.25],
+        x=[0.6], # Pad the self - a longer scale self would need a higher value y=[6.25],
         text=scales[i],
         mode='text',